DanaKuang/baymax.github.io/source/_posts/pages-with-hexo.md

 ---
-title: My First GitHub Pages
+title: Pages with Hexo
 date: 2018-03-17 10:54:46
-tags:
+tags: [hexo, github pages]
 ---

 This is my very first post about how to build github pages with Hexo.